 By MICK ROBERTS ©

-SURPRISINGLY – way before “one armed bandits” were introduced into clubs – the new invention, known as poker or slot machines, first sat on the bars of Australian pubs from the mid 1890s.
+SURPRISINGLY, way before ‘one armed bandits’ were introduced into Australian clubs, the new invention known as poker or fruit machines first made their appearance in the bars of pubs.

 THE POKER MACHINE.

 Sir, — Among the many aids to gambling which are yearly introduced to the colonies I notice that American ‘poker machines’ are becoming quite numerous, especially in hotels and tobacconists’ shops.
 This machine, at the current rate of odds, is as great a take-down as the notorious games of “Yankee sweat” and “back-up or forfeit,” run by monte men at agricultural shows and race courses.
 In an hotel where I saw this machine working last week you drop a three penny-piece in a slot and strike a metal bar, when a poker hand of five cards, from a full pack, appears on the face of the machine, for which the following odds are paid in cigars : — one pair, 1 cigar : two pairs, 2 cigars ; and so on up to 50 cigars for a royal flush.
 During 20 minute stay in this hotel I saw the sum of 15s put through the machine, with a result of two cigars (two pairs) for the sixty hands — a clear profit of 14s 6d to the publican.
 Now, sir, I contend that the use of this machine ought to be stopped in licensed houses here as it was in Melbourne, as a lot of gambling takes place through players backing their hands, in some instances for large stakes.

 The Adelaide Chronicle reported on Saturday February 15 1896 that “recently what are known as ‘poker machines’ have been imported into South Australia, and a number have been in use at several tobacconists’ shops and hotels in the city.